apostrophecms/apostrophe-documentation/docs/reference/modules/apostrophe-db.md

 ### keepalive()
-Query the server status every 10 seconds just to prevent the mongodb module version 2.1.19+ or better from allowing the connection to time out... with no error messages or clues that we need to reconnect it... because apparently that's a feature now. -Tom
+Query the server status every 10 seconds just to prevent the mongodb module version 2.1.19+ or better from allowing the connection to time out.
+That module provides no error messages or clues that we need to reconnect it.

 ### earlyResetTask(*callback*)
 Remove ALL collections from the database as part of the `apostrophe-db:reset` task.
 Then Apostrophe carries out the usual